xpack/web-llvm/website/docs/api/groups/llvmc.md

 <div class="doxyPage">

-# The LLVM-C: C interface to LLVM Reference
+# LLVM-C: C interface to LLVM

 <p>This module exposes parts of the LLVM library as a C API. <a href="#details">More...</a></p>